electric-sql/electric/website/docs/integrations/neon.md

 # Neon

-[Neon](https://neon.tech) is a [serverless Postgres](https://neon.tech/docs/introduction/serverless) hosting platform.
+[Neon](https://neon.tech) is a serverless Postgres hosting platform.

-## Electric on Neon
+## Electric and Neon

-You can use Electric with Neon's serverless Postgres hosting.
+You can use Electric with Neon's [serverless Postgres hosting](https://neon.tech/docs/introduction/serverless).

+> [!Info] Neon originally created what is now PGlite
+> Electric and Neon have also collaborated to develop [PGlite](/product/pglite), which was started as a project by Neon's CTO, [Stas Kelvich](https://github.com/kelvich).

 ### Deploy Postgres